CMU-17-214/s2024/assignments/hw3.md

 ### Implementation & Test

-Implement the game **either** in Java or TypeScript (not both).
+Implement the game in Java.
 As usual, document your code for all public functions.

 It is encouraged that your tests should include unit tests as well as integration tests that set up the game and play sequences of turns.
 To achieve that, it is a good strategy to write tests while you implement each function, and go back to add a little more tests in case you missed any important test cases and functionality after you complete your implementation.